Image

 • Knowingly promoting child pornography to a minor or distributing obscene material featuring a child under the age of 14 could escalate the charges to a class B felony – punishable by 5-15 years imprisonment.

 If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under 14 years of age the charges are elevated to a class A felony, which carries a minimum prison sentence of 10 years and a maximum of life in prison.
+However, if the child involved was under the age of 14 the charges increase to a class A felony, which carries a minimum prison sentence of 10 years and a maximum of life in prison.

 Mandatory Sex Offender Registration in Kennett, MO and Throughout Missouri